leewardslope/gatsby-theme-nehalem/demo/content/posts/blog/5-pillars-of-self-reliance-and-4ls-to-promote-make-in-india.md

 * Economy with potential for quantum jump
 * Infrastructure
-* Tech-driven system
+* Technology-driven System
 * Demography
-* Intelligence-driven supply system
+* Intelligence-driven Supply system

 An economic package of Rs 20 lakh crore, amounting to 10% of GDP, will help India realise its full potential, he said.

-### **The package is to be factored on these 4L's:**
+The package is to be factored on these 4L's.

+T

+### **4L's:**

 * Land
 * Labour